“Stop it,” the reaper said.

 And Gertrude did.

-Of all the strange things that had happened since Gertrude became a reaper, she was pretty sure that none of them were as strange as brewing tea for Anna at half past three in the morning, the chickens stuffed into her fridge and the crate of ghoulets deposited in the spare room.
-Anna stared around the pink, ruffled living room with a mystified expression on her face, and examined at the doilies on the coffee table with something like disbelief.
+Of all the strange things that had happened since Gertrude became a reaper, she was pretty sure that none of them were as strange as brewing tea for Emma at half past three in the morning, the chickens stuffed into her fridge and the crate of ghoulets deposited in the spare room.
+The woman stared around the pink, ruffled living room with a mystified expression on her face, and examined at the doilies on the coffee table with something like disbelief.
 But she drank the tea and ate four chocolate chip cookies, while Gertrude brought the rose-decked cup up to her lips and took it away again, untouched.

 “No, not really.
 I just make them for me.”

-Anna looked pointedly at the untouched cookie on Gertrude’s plate.
+Emma looked pointedly at the untouched cookie on Gertrude’s plate.
 “I can see that.”

 “Oh, well.
 I can’t eat them all myself.”
 She gave an embarrassed laugh.